yellow-footed-honeyguide/deep_git/Lesson_3/Homework.md

 # Homework: Git Hooks & GitHub Actions 🚀

 ## Assignment Overview
-Create a Python/JS/C++ project with Git hooks and GitHub Actions that automatically checks code quality (Zip the project after creation for submission).
+Create a Python/JS/C++ project with Git hooks and GitHub Actions that automatically checks code quality.

+> Attention!
+Submit your project as a zip file!

 ## Requirements